packbackbooks/engineering-docs/the-sprint.md

 - identify which tickets to be estimated next sprint
 - surface questions, problems, and blockers for the selected tickets
+- determine which teams will be responsible for the selected tickets

 **Who participates?** TPMs, team leads, and certain backlog owners.